 This program qualifies for MassTransfer, which guarantees credit transfer to Massachusetts state colleges and universities.
 MassTransfer will also grant students automatic acceptance to certain state colleges and universities by achieving the minimum grade point average and the HCC degree.

-Depending on the course selection 50% of this program can be completed online.
-Go to Online Learning for further information.
+Depending on course selection, 50% of this program can be completed online.
+Go to Online Learning for more information.
+(X060)

 BIOTECHNOLOGY OPTION, ARTS AND SCIENCE, A.A.